 Can child maintenance Ireland be deducted directly from my salary?

 Yes, it can.
 If a spouse fails to do child maintenance payments in Ireland, an Attachment of Earnings Order can be sought from the court if the person is employed.
 Similarly, an Attachment of Earnings Order can be sought from persons on social welfare or on a private pension.
 In such circumstances, the employer or organisation that pays the spouse can be ordered to deduct maintenance for children from the salary or social welfare or pension payment.

 Can child maintenance Ireland be enforced?

 The Court can make an Attachment of Earnings Order as set out above.

 I lost my job.
-Can the amount of maintenance be changed?
+Can the amount of my child maintenance payments be changed?

 Yes.
-Maintenance can be reviewed by the Court if there is a change in circumstances.
+Maintenance for children can be reviewed by the Court if there is a change in circumstances.

 The law acknowledges that circumstances change over time.
 Maintenance payments in Ireland can be decreased, discharged and similarly, it can be increased depending upon the change in circumstances.

-At Carmody Moran Solicitors our experienced family law lawyers are on hand to advise and skilled in handling all nature of child maintenance.
+At Carmody Moran Solicitors in Dublin City Centre our experienced family law lawyers are on hand to advise and skilled in handling all nature of child maintenance.

 Anthony Carmody is one of the founding Partners of Carmody Moran Solicitors.